Significant Disproportionality Frequently Asked Questions (FAQ)

 All districts and community schools identified with significant disproportionality will complete a review of student records with the Department of Education and Workforce (the Department).
 Each district and community school will receive a Records for Review Excel file via the Special Education Profile that lists all the students with disabilities included in the calculation for the category in which there is significant disproportionality.
 Each district and community school must review the student records and provide documentation of student records specific to each category to the Department.

-If the Department notifies the district or community school that its records are compliant, the district or community school must complete Section B of the Self-Review Summary Report for the category that was flagged with significant disproportionality.
-The Department must approve the Self-Review Summary Report before the district or community school takes further action.
+If the Department notifies the district or community school that its records are compliant, the district or community school must complete Section B of the Indicator Analysis for the category that was flagged with significant disproportionality.
+The Department must approve the Indicator Analysis before the district or community school takes further action.

-If the Department approves the Self-Review Summary Report, the district or community school will complete an Improvement Plan to address the factors contributing to significant disproportionality.
+If the Department approves the Indicator Analysis, the district or community school will complete an Improvement Plan to address the factors contributing to significant disproportionality.
 The district or community school will implement the activities in the Improvement Plan using its redirected funds.
 The activities in the Improvement Plan must align to the allowable use of funds for Comprehensive Coordinated Early Intervening Services.

 All documents, deadlines and additional details will be linked within the Special Education Profile.